Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Subspace Methods in MIMO Radar

-where $w_s$ is the initial frequency and $\mu$ is the changing rate of instantaneous frequency of the chirp signals.
-Given the bandwidth of FMCW signals, $w_B$, as well as an emission duration, $T_{\text{sym}}$, the changing rate is then $\mu=w_B/T_{\text{sym}}$.
+where $w_s$ is the initial frequency and $\mu$ is the changing rate of instantaneous frequency of the chirp signal.
+Given the bandwidth of FMCW signals $w_B$, as well as the emission duration, $T_{\text{sym}}$, the changing rate is $\mu=w_B/T_{\text{sym}}$.

-Suppose there are $K$ target points to be estimated.
-We thus need to estimate their ToAs and AoAs, denoted respectively as $\tau_k$ and $\theta_k$, for $k = 0$ to $K-1$.
-After the signal calibration, the received signal at the $m$-th antenna reads:
+After the signal calibration (i.e. mitigating non-ideal antenna effects based on the measured response), the received signal at the $m$-th antenna reads: